2 - The Value of Open Source Program Offices

 Supply Chain and Open Source

-• Procurement processes with never-ending steps: Open source is a dynamic ecosystem whose contributions should occur as smoothly and naturally as possible.
+Your organization’s procurement may never be fully met when you adopt open source components: Open source is a dynamic ecosystem whose contributions should occur as smoothly and naturally as possible.
 The long procurement processes faced in highly regulated environments, such as finance companies and governments, create a barrier to open source contribution and engagement.

 💡 OSPOs foster cross-functional collaboration